Spectral and Transport Properties of Quark-Gluon Plasma in a Nonperturbative Approach: Many-Body Formalism

-where the trace (Tr) indicates 3-momentum ($\textbf{p}$) integrations and sums over Matsubara frequencies ($\omega_n$) and internal degrees of freedom (\eg, spin); $G_0$ denotes the bare propagator.
-The single-particle self-energy can be expressed as a functional derivative of the LWF,
+where the trace (Tr) indicates 3-momentum ($\textbf{p}$) integrations and summations over Matsubara frequencies ($\omega_n$) and internal degrees of freedom (\eg, spin and flavor); $G_0$ denotes the bare propagator.
+The single-particle selfenergy can be expressed as a functional derivative of the LWF,

-where $\Phi(G)$ is usually constructed by a skeleton expansion to finite loop order~\cite{Blaizot:2000fc}.
-Here we consider a situation where the self-energy $\Sigma (G)$ is calculated from a $T$-matrix amplitude with kernel $V$, with formal solutions
+where $\Phi(G)$ is usually constructed by a skeleton expansion to finite loop order~\cite{Blaizot:2000fc} ($\beta=1/T$ is the inverse temperature).
+Here we consider a situation where the selfenergy, $\Sigma (G)$, is calculated from a $T$-matrix amplitude with kernel $V$, with formal solutions

 Integrating Eq.~(\ref{Sigma-f}), together with Eq.~(\ref{Sigma}), yields

 The second line recovers the standard skeleton expansion,